Christian Friends Become Enemies

 Have you heard this before?
 Have you been a part of a discussion like this?
 There were differences over how to do ministry.

 The disagreement was bitter and these giants went their separate ways.
 Scholars believe they may have reconciled but there is no proof in scripture.
 Paul's ministry is highlighted as evidenced in his letters to other believers.
 Paul mentions Barnabas in some of the letters, but provides little insight on Barnabas’ ministry.
-Barnabas' letter is not included in today's Bible compilation; however, we can speculate the power the ministry may have had if they continued to work together.
+If Barnabas wrote any letters, they are not included in today's Bible compilation.
+We can only speculate the powerful ministry they may have had if they continued to work together.

 How to Overcome the Split